Maple Wood | Uses, Color, Advantages, and Disadvantages

 Red Maple is a medium-hard, strong, and durable hardwood.
 This Red maple got its name due to the red color of its flowers, twigs, seeds, and autumn leaves.

-The color of the heartwood is darker reddish brown and the sapwood is white, to a light golden or reddish brown.
+The heartwood is darker reddish brown, and the sapwood is white to a light golden or reddish brown.
 The wood of an older red maple tree may have curly or quilted grain patterns.

 It is a large-sized (65-100 ft (30 m) tall, 2-3 ft (.6-1 m) trunk diameter), a deciduous tree native to Eastern North America.

-Rot Resistance: Red maple wood is not rot-resistant and moderate-durable regarding decay resistance.
+Rot Resistance: Red maple wood is not rot-resistant and is moderate-durable regarding decay resistance.

-Workability: Generally easy to work with both hand and power tools, due to its high density, wood has a tendency to burn when machined with high-speed cutters.
-Turns glues, and finishes well.
+Workability: Generally easy to work with both hand and power tools.
+Due to its high density, wood tends to burn when machined with high-speed cutters.
+Turns glues and finishes nicely.

 Uses: Veneer, paper (pulpwood), boxes, crates/pallets, musical instruments, turned objects, and other small specialty wood items.